Chapter 3

 - Overview populates with real numbers

-- Offenders shows the ASNs in your traffic
+- Offenders shows the networks in your traffic

 After a few minutes of continuous Logpush delivery: